 - First, clean the screen with a soft brush and cleaning cloth.
 You do not want to add more scratches by rubbing dirt on it.

 - Secondly, you need to get an “abrasive” toothpaste for this to work.
 The ones that have “polishing properties” and feel like very fine sandpaper.

-- Lastly, apply the toothpaste on the screen, use a cleaning cloth and rub it in a circular manner – The whole idea is to use the toothpaste as a screen polish.
+- Lastly, apply the toothpaste to the screen, use a cleaning cloth and rub it in a circular manner – The whole idea is to use the toothpaste as a screen polish.

 4) USE VASELINE

-This is another trick that we techies use to hide the scratches, and yep, just about any petroleum jelly-based products will work.
-All we need is to gently rub the cream into the “scar”, and it should start to “blend in”, fade the scratch mark.
-Take note though – This seems to only work on matte plastic screens and not the glossy glass ones.
+This is another trick that we techies use to hide the scratches, and yep, just about any petroleum jelly-based product will work.
+All we need is to gently rub the cream into the “scar”, it should start to “blend in” and fade the scratch mark.
+Take note though, that it seems to only work on matte plastic screens and not the glossy glass ones.

 5) WINDSCREEN OR PLASTIC POLISH